 Step 4: Sauce the pasta.
 When learning how to make pasta, a lot of folks serve their pasta in a big pile with a huge glob of their cooked sauce plopped in the middle of it.
 While there’s nothing wrong with this, per se, there is a better way.
 Since your pasta should be cooked to just al dente, you might have noticed that it still has a tiny bit more cooking to do.
 By finishing your pasta off with a few minutes’ worth of cooking in the sauce, your noodles will absorb a good deal more flavor than if you’d finished them off in boiling water and stirred the sauce in at the last minute.

-This is arguably the most important step in creating your dish, and it’s most effectively performed when your sauce has been prepared in a large, wide saucepan with a lot of surface area, which will allow more sauce to come in contact with the noodles.
+Cooking the pasta in the sauce is arguably the most important step in creating your dish, and it’s most effectively performed when your sauce has been prepared in a large, wide saucepan with a lot of surface area, which will allow more sauce to come in contact with the noodles.

 Different sauces will require variations of this method, but for your standard homemade cooked sauce, the following steps should do the trick: